The Green Revolution

 - Prior to watching the film, students should indicate a "weight" for each ESPeN category.
 They should circle "1" for the factor they feel is most important, "2" for the next factor, and so on.

 - Watch, "The Man Who Tried to Feed the World."
+Available for rent or purchase on Amazon Prime.
 Instruct students to take notes on their Decision Matrix as they watch the film.

 - Following the film, instruct students to review their notes and the "weight" they indicated for each ESPeN factor.
 They should then answer the question, "Were Norman Borlaug's efforts successful?
 Why or why not?" on a sheet of paper.
 See the teacher key to help guide discussion.